snk11/maze_sarsa_algo/README.md

 # HOW IT WORKS

-The board is composed by a 9x9=81 possible states, but we can remove the wall cases.<br />
+The board is composed by 9x9=81 possible states, but we can remove the wall cases.<br />
 So it can be represented as like that:<br />

 0 | 1 | 2 | 3 | X | 5 | 6 | 7 | X |